itrnka/ha-framework/docs/models.md

 Public access to model properties is therefore depenent on defining getters/setters and can be combined, e.g. when we define only getter, property is read only from public scope.
 Please see section [Model class example](#model-class-example) to better understanding at end of this document.

-Please use camelCase format for model properties, some optional functionality is based on camelCase format.
+Please use camelCase format for model property names, some optional functionality is based on camelCase format.

 ### How to set model properties